Dronfield: Economy

 The town has a range of businesses, mainly located on the Callywhite Lane Industrial Estate at the eastern end of the town, and along Wreakes Lane and Stubley Lane northwest of the town centre.
 The main businesses in the town were originally associated with engineering trades, but over recent years have diversified.
 William Lees Iron Foundry, manufacturer of machinery parts, moved to Dronfield in 1870 and was responsible for major growth in the town at that time.
 Until the mid-1970s it specialised in production of malleable iron castings, though much production now is of spheroidal graphite iron.

 Major companies with works in Dronfield include Henry Boot PLC, a property development and construction company (the divisions Henry Boot Construction Ltd and Banner Plant Ltd have regional offices in the town), Padley & Venables Ltd, manufacturers of tools for use in drilling, tunnelling, mining, quarrying and construction/demolition, Land Instruments International, international designer and manufacturer of industrial and environmental monitoring instruments (in 2006 this was acquired by AMETEK Inc), and Gunstones Bakery, which was founded in Sheffield in 1862, moved to Dronfield in 1950, taken over by Northern Foods in 1971 and acquired by 2 Sisters in 2011; in 2013 it employed more than 1,400 people.

-Various smaller companies occupy units on the Callywhite Lane estate.
-Some modern high-tech businesses have premises in the town.

 Demography

+In the 1841 census the population was 1,986 inhabitants.

 In the 2011 census Dronfield's civil parish (which includes Dronfield, Coal Aston, and Dronfield Woodhouse) had 9,388 dwellings, 9,267 households and a population of 21,261, of whom 10,333 were male and 10,928 female.
 25.1% of the population were aged 65 or over (compared to 16.4% for England as a whole), and 16.1% were under the age of 16 (18.9% for England as a whole).
 98.3% of Dronfield's population were of white ethnicity (compared to 85.5% for England as a whole).

 On 16 October 1975, the £6.5m 5 mi A61 Dronfield–Unstone Bypass was opened running through the western side of the town, to allow easier access for travel between the larger populated areas of Sheffield to the north and Chesterfield to the south.
 To a certain extent the town is a dormitory community for workers in these settlements.